Skip to content

 Cups to Grams Calculator

-Convert any cup, tablespoon, or teaspoon measurement to grams for 58 ingredients.
+Convert cups to grams for flour, sugar, butter, and 56 more ingredients instantly.
 Based on USDA FoodData Central and King Arthur Flour tested measurements.

 Result